soesch/mmappickle/doc/source/index.rst

 Currently, the container has to be a dictionnary (:class:`mmappickle.mmapdict`), which keys are unicode strings of less than 256 bytes.

-It supports any values, but it is only possible to memory map :class:`numpy.ndarray` and :class:`numpy.ma.MaskedArray` at present.
+It supports any values, but it is only possible to memory map :class:`numpy.ndarray` and :class:`numpy.ma.MaskedArray` at the present.

-It also supports concurrent access (i.e. you can pass a :class:`mmappickle.mmapdict` an argument which is called using the :mod:`multiprocessing` Python module).
+It also supports concurrent access (i.e. you can pass a :class:`mmappickle.mmapdict` as an argument which is called using the :mod:`multiprocessing` Python module).

 Getting help
 ============